Illeism

+Baseball player Rickey Henderson famously referred to himself in the third person throughout his career.

 Illeism (/ˈɪli.ɪzəm/; from Latin ille: "he; that man") is the act of referring to oneself in the third person instead of first person.
 It is sometimes used in literature as a stylistic device.
 In real-life usage, illeism can reflect a number of different stylistic intentions or involuntary circumstances.

 In literature

 Early literature such as Julius Caesar's Commentarii de Bello Gallico or Xenophon's Anabasis, both ostensibly non-fictional accounts of wars led by their authors, used illeism to impart an air of objective impartiality, which included justifications of the author's actions.
 In this way personal bias is presented, albeit dishonestly, as objectivity.

 In an essay, theologian Richard B. Hays challenged earlier findings that he disagrees with: "These were the findings of one Richard B. Hays, and the newer essay treats the earlier work and earlier author at arms' length."

 Illeism may also be used to show idiocy, as with the character Mongo in Blazing Saddles, e.g. "Mongo like candy" and "Mongo only pawn in game of life", though it may also show innocent simplicity, as it does with Harry Potter's Dobby the Elf ("Dobby has come to protect, even if he does have to shut his ears in the oven door").
 The childlike Sesame Street Muppet character Elmo almost exclusively speaks in the third person.

 In the Babylonian Talmud and related texts, illeism is used extensively, often taking the form of the speaker utilizing the expression hahu gavra ("That man") when referring to himself.

+Salman Rushdie used the device in his memoir Joseph Anton.